peteroupc/peteroupc.github.io/graphics.md

         4. There is a single 256-color table for use by tiles.
 Each tile is in an 8-bit-per-pixel format.
     3. Each color in each color table used by tiles is of the vertex color format given earlier.
     4. Tiles may contain transparent, but not translucent, pixels.
-    5. Tiles can be horizontally flipped, vertically flipped, or both.
+    5. Tiles should not be "pixelated" before the game uses them.
-    6. Tiles should not be "pixelated" before the game uses them.
+    6. When referenced in a 2-D layer, a tile can be horizontally flipped, vertically flipped, or both.
 3. Sprites.
 A _sprite_ is a rectangular array of either tiles or pixels.
-    1. Each sprite has size up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
+    1. Each sprite has up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
 (An alternative limit is X = 64 and Y = 64.)
-    2. Sprites need not have the same size, and the width and height of each sprite need not be a power of 2.
+    2. Besides the previous point, sprites can have any width and height.
     3. Each sprite made of pixels (rather than tiles) has a pixel format allowed for 3-D textures, given earlier.
     4. Sprites may contain transparent, but not translucent, pixels.
     5. Each sprite can be drawn above or below any of the 2-D or 3-D layers.